apache/doris/docs/en/sql-reference/sql-functions/string-functions/char_length.md

 'INT char_length (VARCHAR str)'

-Returns the length of the string and the number of characters returned for multi-byte characters.
-For example, five two-byte width words return a length of 5, only utf8 encodeing is support at current version.
+Returns the length of the string, and the number of characters returned for multi-byte characters.
+For example, five two-byte width words return a length of 5, only utf8 encoding is support at the current version. `character_length` is the alias for this function.

 ## example